dotScale 2018 recap

 The best feature, in my opinion, is that they’re single track: there is no choosing what to see.
-This alleviates pressure to choose correctly on the attendees and forces organisers to find the best possible speakers.
+This alleviates pressure on the attendees to choose correctly and forces organisers to find the best possible speakers.

 This is a list of ideas and topics from dotScale 2018:

-David Gageot, from Google, started the morning with a good introduction to Istio, what problems it solves, using Skaffold (which he’s contributing to) to deploy a micro-service application to Kubernetes and observing Istio providing automatic tracing, metrics and general insights on the application behavior.
+David Gageot, from Google, started the morning with a good introduction to Istio, the problems it solves, using Skaffold (which he’s contributing to) to deploy a micro-service application to Kubernetes and observing Istio providing automatic tracing, metrics and general insights on the application behavior.
 To give this presentation he wrote his own tool which is super cool and that we all hope he’ll release very soon.

 Damien Tournoud, founder of Platform.sh, gave an awesome talk on how monitoring is done inside his company.
 They built their own monitoring system from scratch, with a basic and out-of-the-box idea: monitoring is about the business logic of the monitored system.
-They built a model of their infrastructure, systems, and from there they generate alerts and monitoring metrics.
-This approach is interesting compared to those “just monitor everything”, because the most complicated thing in monitoring is creating meaningful and actionable alerts.
+They built a model of their infrastructure and systems, and from there they generate alerts and monitoring metrics.
+This approach is interesting compared to those which “just monitor everything”, because the most complicated thing in monitoring is creating meaningful and actionable alerts.

-After this there were few lightning talks:
+After this there were a few lightning talks:

 - Enrico Signoretti, from OpenIO, described a new device in the storage industry called nano-nodes.

-- Dan, from Datadog, talked about how “FaaS: they’re not magic” but rather just an event-driven architecture as a Service.
+- Dan, from Datadog, talked about how “FaaS: they’re not magic” but rather just an event-driven architecture as a service.

 - Mike Freedman, from TimescaleDB, illustrated how most of the data is actually time-series data and how viewing data this way can help your business.

-Next was Marc Shapiro turn, explaining how sometimes neither strong consistency nor eventual consistency are enough to satisfy our application needs.
+Next was Marc Shapiro's turn, explaining how sometimes neither strong consistency nor eventual consistency are enough to satisfy our application needs.
 As always in computer science there must be a third option: just-right-consistency.
 The idea is to have a system that’s as available as much as possible and as consistent as necessary; to achieve this there are few concepts to explain: CRDTs and causal consistency.

-You can follow me on twitter and ping me there if you have questions or want to quickly discuss any of the topics mentioned.
+You can follow me on Twitter and ping me there if you have questions or want to quickly discuss any of the topics mentioned.